 I. Tribal Council Oversight and Tribal Coordination

-The General Council hereby delegates to Tribal Council monitoring and oversight Housing Department for the programs, policies and activities of the Housing Department to ensure compliance with Tribal Law, approved policies and procedures, and NAHASDA.
+The General Community Council hereby delegates to Tribal Council monitoring and oversight Housing Department for the programs, policies and activities of the Housing Department to ensure compliance with Tribal Law, approved policies and procedures, and NAHASDA.

-The Tribal Council shall have the Housing Department to approve all contractual waivers of the sovereign immunity of the Housing Department, the incurring of financial obligations that exceed $25,000, acquisitions of land, construction and other Projects.
+The Tribal Council shall have to approve all contractual waivers of the sovereign immunity of the Housing Department, the incurring of financial obligations, acquisitions of land, construction and other Projects.

 At the same time as the Housing Department presents its annual Indian Housing Plan for approval, the Housing Department shall present specific Projects planned for that fiscal year for Tribal Council review and approval.

-The Tribal Council shall have the Housing Department to review and approve all policies and procedures adopted by the Housing Department, as well as any proposed amendments thereto.
+The Tribal Council shall review and approve all policies and procedures adopted by the Housing Department, as well as any proposed amendments thereto.

 The Housing Department may utilize Tribal employees and Departments through Memorandums of Agreement without solicitation in the operation and contracting for housing needs and services when possible and as guided by Tribal council.